 These three Tithi Chaturthi, Navami, and Chaturdashi are known as Rikta Tithi and are inauspicious.
 Meaning of Rikta is empty, and the work done during this Tithi does not finish in time.

 One should worship and take precautions during these Tithi to avoid obstacles or delays in their work.

-There are some inauspicious Tithi we find in Panchanga, which we should avoid for important auspicious ceremonies or events.
+Besides both these Tithi, there are some other inauspicious Tithi we find in Panchanga, which we should avoid for important auspicious ceremonies or events.

-Generally, Purnima (full Moon day), Amavasya (New Moon day), and Pratipada or Padwa tithi (new moon day) are considered inauspicious.
+Purnima (full Moon day), Amavasya (New Moon day), and Pratipada or Padwa tithi (new moon day) are inauspicious.

 One should perform Snan-Daan, take a sacred bath and do charity to the needy persons on these Snan-Daan Tithi.

-Most of the Tithi create Yoga when joining some specific var(days) like Jaya Tithi which is formed due to the combination of Ashtami and Tuesday.
+Most of the Tithi create Yoga when joining some specific var(days) like Jaya Tithi which is forming due to the combination of Ashtami and Tuesday.